 Exploitation Status

-Analyst Notes: As of Apr 6, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of July 21, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.
+The flaw is a technical implementation error within the address patching logic of the VCE driver.

 Analyst Recommendation